cockroachdb/docs/v19.2/import-into.md

 ----------|------------
 `table_name` | The name of the table you want to incrementally import into.
 `column_name` | The table columns you want to import.<br><br>Note: Currently, target columns are not enforced.
 `file_location` | The [URL](#import-file-urls) of a CSV file containing the table data.
 This can be a comma-separated list of URLs to CSV files.
-For an example, see [Import a table from multiple CSV files](#import-a-table-from-multiple-csv-files) below.
+For an example, see [Import into an existing table from multiple CSV files](#import-into-an-existing-table-from-multiple-csv-files) below.
 `<option> [= <value>]` | Control your import's behavior with [these options](#import-options).

 ### Import file URLs